Original Chuck Wagon Gang - (1936 WBAP - Rose, Anna, Dad, Jim)

 The Chuck Wagon Gang (1936-Present)

-The Chuck Wagon Gang was founded as a radio group, and maintained a radio show and recorded for many years, before ever making personal appearances out of the state of Texas.
+The Chuck Wagon Gang was founded as a radio group, maintaining a radio show and recording for many years before ever making personal appearances outside the state of Texas.
 Through the years other family members would fill in when someone was away.

-Seventy-five years in any business is a long time, particularly in a musical group of any genre.
-Today, the Chuck Wagon Gang holds the distinction of being the oldest recording mixed gospel group still performing with ties to the original founding.
-By trade, the Carters were farmers, who migrated from place to place to pick cotton.
-The singing group came from humble beginnings in 1935, as the Carters found themselves in Lubbock, Texas, without enough money to buy medicine for a sick child, Effie.
-Dave Carter and two of his children, Lola and Ernest of his Carter Quartet (no relation to the Carter Family of Bristol, VA) arrived at radio station KFYO in Lubbock seeking live singing employment on radio in order to buy medicine for Effie.
-They landed the job, Effie soon re-joined them, and the Carter Quartet remained at the station for about a year.
+The Chuck Wagon Gang holds the distinction of being the oldest recording mixed gospel group still performing with ties to the original founders.
+By trade, the Carters were farmers who migrated from place to place to pick cotton.
+The singing group came from humble beginnings in 1935 as the Carters found themselves in Lubbock, Texas without enough money to buy medicine for a sick child, Effie.
+Dave Carter and two of his children, Lola and Ernest of his Carter Quartet (no relation to the Carter Family of Bristol, VA), arrived at radio station KFYO in Lubbock seeking live singing employment on radio in order to buy medicine for Effie.
+They landed the job.
+Effie soon re-joined them and the Carter Quartet remained at the station for about a year.

-The radio response had been so over-whelming that Mr. Carter decided to move his family to Fort Worth, Texas.
-They auditioned for several stations, and finally hit the big one, 50,000-watt station, WBAP.
+The radio response had been so overwhelming that Mr. Carter decided to move his family to Fort Worth, Texas.
+They auditioned for several stations and finally hit the big one, 50,000-watt station, WBAP.
 Already on the station was a western band known as the Chuck Wagon Gang, sponsored by Bewley Mills.
 The flour company sent this group out on location advertising the flour, and hot biscuits were served on the spot.
-The Carter Quartet was hired by the station, and instantly became Bewley's Chuck Wagon Gang.
-In addition to the group name change, came individual name changes as well for simplicity: D. P. ("Dad"), Anna (Effie), Rose (Lola), and Jim (Ernest).
-Their repertoire consisted of ballads, folk, western, and popular songs of the day, and one hymn or gospel song each day.
+The Carter Quartet was hired by the station and instantly became Bewley's Chuck Wagon Gang.
+In addition to the group's name change came individual name changes for the sake of simplicity: D. P. became "Dad," Effie became "Anna" despite the fact that she had a sister named Anna, Lola became "Rose," and Ernest became "Jim."
+Their repertoire consisted of ballads, folk, western, and popular songs of the day plus one hymn or gospel song each day.

-The group was quite content with their popular radio program, and on occasion did a few personal appearances in Texas and neighboring states.
+The group was content with their popular radio program and on occasion did a few personal appearances in Texas and neighboring states.
 Their records were being heard nationwide as well as in several foreign countries.
-Promoter, the late Wally Fowler heard them on radio, and decided they were a must for his "All-Nite Singings" which were becoming very popular in the South.
-Traveling to Texas, his mission was to convince the Chuck Wagon Gang that folks outside Texas were ready for live concerts at his programs.
-The group was very reluctant for these far travels, but finally booked two dates with him, Augusta and Atlanta, GA.
-Even as they traveled for these dates, they called Wally, ready to turn around and go home, but after much persuasion, the group agreed to come to the concerts.
+Concert promoter Wally Fowler heard them on radio and decided they were a must for his "All-Nite Singings" which were becoming very popular in the South.
+Traveling to Texas, his mission was to convince the Chuck Wagon Gang that folks outside Texas were ready to hear them at live concerts.
+The group was reluctant but finally booked two dates with Fowler in Augusta and Atlanta, Georgia.
+Even as they traveled for these dates, they called Fowler ready to turn around and go home, but after much persuasion, the group agreed to come to the concerts.

-Much to the Gang's surprise, thousands of very enthusiastic folks were on hand to greet them at both cities.
+Much to the Gang's surprise, thousands of enthusiastic folks were on hand to greet them in both cities.
 The Gang did not know the "norm" for Wally's programs.
-As a radio group, they sang from songbooks, and sung western and gospel songs.
-They did not even know they were to sing all gospel music at Wally'sprograms, and have the lyrics memorized like other gospel groups.
-Much to the surprise to other groups on the program, they did sing from their songbooks at these two engagements.
-In short, the Gang did not like all the traveling associated with concert appearances, as most of Wally's programs were in the Eastern United States, but they granted him many 10-day sporadic tours during the early years.
+As a radio group, they sang western and gospel music from songbooks.
+They did not realize they were expected to sing all gospel music at Wally's programs and have the lyrics memorized like other gospel groups.
+Much to the surprise of other groups on the program, they sang from their songbooks at these two engagements.
+After these appearances, the Gang granted Fowler many 10-day tours during the early years but did not yet desire to tour full-time.
 Except for brief interruptions during World War II, their radio shows lasted 15 years, but their career was mounting for full concert work, where their travels would eventually take them to the famed Carnegie Hall in New York City, Hollywood Bowl, Gator Bowl, Daytona International Speedway, numerous appearances on The Grand Ole Opry, and international travels to Canada, and Nassau and Spanish Wells in The Bahamas.

-As with any organization, and particularly with a music group, personnel changes are inevitable and the expected for various reasons.
+As with any organization, and particularly with a music group, personnel changes are inevitable.
 The Chuck Wagon Gang remained essentially a family group through the years.
-As family members retired or left the group, other family members as well as non-family members came in to the group.
-To date, forty-nine known individuals have played their respective roles in the Chuck Wagon Gang.
-This is not a lot of people, considering the longevity of the group.
-Each edition has remained a close-harmony quartet, and contributed to the onward success of the Chuck Wagon Gang.
+As family members retired or left the group, other family members, as well as non-family members, came into the group.
+Each edition has remained a close-harmony quartet and contributed to the ongoing success of the Chuck Wagon Gang.

 Billboard reported that disc jockeys of America voted the Chuck Wagon Gang eighteenth most popular of all small singing groups in the nation, considering all genres of music, and third most popular of all Columbia Recording artists (1954)